The Play’s The Thing

 As I was returning to the front of the house, Ned Fong, our Prince Gorf, passed by.
 I grinned at him.
 “Killed any innocents today?”
 I asked.
 Ned usually was in character with a scowl on his face.
 He made the effort to lose it and said, “Just keep those children quiet when I’m on stage.
 It’s way too noisy back here.”

-We had just the rehearsal of dueling scene to finish, and we’d be ready for the dress the next day.
+We had just the rehearsal of the dueling scene to finish, and we’d be ready for the dress the next day.
 It was late, and we were all tired, and Mr. Montgomery called us together.
 “The duel has been fine, better than fine, and I think we’ll call it a day now without running it tonight.
 We can run the duel at the dress first thing tomorrow and I don’t expect any problems.
 Great job, guys.
 I know how hard you’ve all worked, and I’m proud of each and every one of you.
 See you all tomorrow, Saturday, after lunch.
 One o’clock call.”

 Evan was quieter than usual that night.
 I put it down to nerves.
 He was 15 now, but that’s still young.
 He had to be nervous with his big night now two days away.
 First, there was the dress rehearsal tomorrow night.
 Everyone was nervous about that.
 No one wanted to screw up, to make the director stop the flow of the rehearsal with a correction.
 That could have been why Evan seemed tense.

 I didn’t push him.
 We got along so well when it was just the two of us together.
 We didn’t need to be talking all the time.
 Neither of us felt the need to fill the emptiness with nervous chatter for the sake of noise.
-That quiet calm was how it was that night, although I could swear there was tension in the room, and calm and tension didn’t seem to fit in the same box, yet that was how it felt.
+That quiet calm was how it was that night, although I could swear there was tension in the room, and while calm and tension didn’t seem to fit in the same box, that was how it felt.

 I loved watching Evan perform.
 But then, there wasn’t much about him that I didn’t love.